Alex and Nick discuss nonlinear narrative in television writing, from flashbacks to flashforwards.

 Plus, we talk The Mick case and Amazon’s Lord of the Rings.

-The Paper Team pays homage…
+The Paper Team flashes around…

 “Protecting and Over-Protecting Your TV Script: Copyright, Ownership and Idea Theft” (PT23)

 Wikipedia’s list of nonlinear narrative television series

 FlashForward (TV Show)

 “Time’s Arrow” (4×11 – BoJack Horseman)